 How they did it

-In 2012, the University of Iowa Hospital and their analytics consultant constructed a data warehouse to leverage both patient data from the EHR as well as real-time procedural and risk assessment data.
+In 2012, the University of Iowa Hospital constructed a data warehouse to leverage both patient data from the EHR as well as real-time procedural and risk assessment data.
 Building the data warehouse was the necessary first step to achieving a structured backend for data modeling

 As the project grew, the Iowa team then introduced a prescriptive analytics model, the end result of which was a risk score to assess the likelihood of surgical site infection at the point-of-care.